analogdevicesinc/ai8x-training/README.md

 ##### `processors` (Mandatory)

 `processors` specifies which processors will handle the input data.
 The processor map must match the number of input channels, and the input data format.
 For example, in CHW format, processors must be attached to different data memory instances.

+*Note: When using multi-pass (i.e., using more than 64 channels), the number processors is an integer division of the channel count, rounded up.
+For example, 60 processors are specified for 120 channels.*

 Example:
 	 `processors: 0x0000000000000111`